nopsys/CogNOS/README.md

 ## Building

 If you want to build everything from scratch, we provide a few scripts that make it easy.
-Go to [Documentation/BUILDING.md](building.md) for instructions.
+[Follow the documentation for instructions](Documentation/BUILDING.md).

 ## Examples
 Below an image illustrating a CogNOS Pharo image running on top of virtual box.
 The transcript shows all the device drivers that were initialized at loading time.